sheyidev/Alx_DjangoLearnLab/_notes/6-views-detailed.md

 - **Class-Based Views (CBVs):** These are Python classes that provide more structure and functionality.
 Django provides many generic views, like `DetailView`, `ListView`, `CreateView`, etc., which you can inherit to create common types of views with less code.

+- **My note**: Views handle requests, communicates with the model module(database) and sends response back using(rendering).
+So I need to import the model and generic django class for less codes.
   ```python
   from django.views.generic import DetailView
   from .models import Book